1889 Jan/Feb. Stanley Exhibition. Spring wheel for a cycle.

 From 1903 onwards Quadrant produced their own engines in a wide range of capacities and types.

 1904 A forecar model was added.
-This had twin 2.5hp engines.
-They were mounted side-by-side with a clutch in between, so one or both could be used.
+This had two 2½ hp engines mounted side-by-side with a clutch in between, so one or both could be used.

 1908 Having been revised, the company moved to Earlsdon, Coventry, where they developed and produced many more models.

 1910 Walter Bentley, known later for his cars, raced Quadrant motorcycles.